-Be sure to take photos of all your favourite fall flowers in bloom, and also bring in a few flowers to enjoy in the house.
+Be sure to take photos of all your favorite fall flowers in bloom, and also bring in a few flowers to enjoy in the house.
 If you have extras, bring some to a friend to share the lovely flower harvest.

 September is the perfect month to divide many perennials, especially those that have finished blooming for the year.
 Dig up overgrown plants, divide up the roots, and transplant the divisions back into the garden or into individual pots to give away.
-Generally the divisions from the outside perimeter of the plant tend to grow more vigorously than the older sections at the center.
+Generally, the divisions from the outside perimeter of the plant tend to grow more vigorously than the older sections at the center.

 In the event of an early frost, dig up dahlias, cannas, glads, and other delicate bulbs.
 Dry them out for a few days and store them in a cool, dry, dark spot with good aeration.
 Most flower gardeners store them in a material like peat moss, wood shavings, or perlite over winter.